Accelerated MSN Program

 Our Direct Entry Master of Science in Nursing program for non-nurses leverages your previous bachelor’s degree to fast-track your master’s in nursing education.
 Our second-degree Direct Entry MSN program provides the academic foundation and clinical skills required to sit for the NCLEX-RN licensure exam through a blend of advanced nursing coursework, hands-on labs, and clinical experience.
-The program may be completed in as few as 5 semesters, or in 8 semesters for students that prefer the pace of our extended option.
+The program may be completed in as few as five semesters, or in eight semesters for students that prefer the pace of our extended option.

-How the Accelerated MSN Program Works
+How the Direct Entry MSN Program Works

-“I feel like I have more contact with my professors than I did in my undergraduate,” says Tristan, a Direct Entry MSN student.
+I feel like I have more contact with my professors than I did in my undergraduate,” says Tristan, a Direct Entry MSN student.
 “They go out of their way to help you and make sure you learn.
 They do not want to see you fail.”

 Our Blended Learning Model